-Long-term stress cycles are important to consider in recovery and adaptation
+Long-term stress cycles are important to consider in recovery and adaptation.

-At the end of the article, there’s a breakdown of one way to incorporate rest throughout a year for a hypothetical athlete chasing their potential.
+At the end of this article, there’s a breakdown of one way to incorporate rest throughout a year for a hypothetical athlete chasing their potential.
 Even assuming no serious injuries or layoffs, it adds up to 86 days resting each year.
 That seems like a lot, right?
 This article breaks down why resting 23% or more of the days in a year can support long-term growth.

 The exact number isn’t important (it can be higher or lower), just the general principle: Adaptation happens in the empty spaces.